Your Horoscope This Week: June 29 To July 5

 By July 2nd, the moon enters Libra and forms its first quarter square to the sun, creating a cosmic checkpoint between our intentions and our actions.
 Libra’s all about beauty, balance, and diplomacy, so this quarter moon might spotlight imbalances in our relationships, work–life dynamics, or even our inner peace.
 The tension here isn’t a punishment, it’s a prompt.
 Are you giving too much?
 Holding back out of fear of rejection?
 Or people-pleasing your way through discomfort?
 This moon wants you to choose yourself without discarding connection.
 Easier said than done, but necessary.

-On July 4th, things get interesting.
-Venus enters Gemini at 11:31 a.m.
-EST, and suddenly, love speaks in memes, voice notes, and “omg I forgot to text back but I still love you” energy.
+On July 5th, things get interesting.
+Venus enters Gemini at 1:31 a.m.
+AEST, and suddenly, love speaks in memes, voice notes, and “omg I forgot to text back but I still love you” energy.
 Venus in Gemini brings a flirtier, more curious energy to romance, money, and aesthetics.
-You may feel more inspired to experiment with your style, send a risky DM, or finally get that haircut you’ve been romanticizing on Pinterest.
+You may feel more inspired to experiment with your style, send a risky DM, or finally get that haircut you’ve been romanticising on Pinterest.
 But keep in mind, this vibe isn’t necessarily about settling down — it’s about exploring your desires through conversation, stimulation, and a touch of chaos.

 But wait, there’s more.
-A few hours later on July 4th at 5:33 p.m.
-EST, Neptune stations retrograde in Aries, kicking off a five-month collective soul-searching mission.
+A few hours later on July 5th at 7:33 a.m.
+AEST, Neptune stations retrograde in Aries, kicking off a five-month collective soul-searching mission.
 Neptune in Aries is already a vibe shift, having just entered Aries in 2025 for the first time in over 160 years.
 But now, with the retrograde, we’re being asked to go inward — to reflect, to reimagine, and to ask: Am I walking my talk?
 Am I creating the life I dream about, or just posting about it?
 With this retrograde beginning on the United States’ birthday, don’t be surprised if some collective identity questions also bubble up globally.
 Revolution starts in the mirror.

 AdvertisementADVERTISEMENT